-A solar system many times size
+Our solar system, but many times bigger

 It is not hard to imagine that the solar system was once many times larger than it currently is.
 Maybe what we see today is the long tail, the last bit of floating bath bubble foam spinning down the bathtub drain.